Jonathan-Chia/Jonathan-Chia.github.io/WaiterTips.md

 title: WaiterTips
 ---

-Below is a presentation I made that mostly focuses on fitting a multiple linear regression model correctly.
-We had some struggles with the assumptions, but using box cox and log transformations fixed the problems.
+Below is a presentation I made that focuses on fitting a multiple linear regression model correctly.
+We had some struggles with the assumptions but using box cox and log transformations fixed the problems.

 ![1](assets/Stat%20330%20Group%20Project%201.jpg)